fedfomin/maze/README.md

 # Maze
-maze videogame made in C#
+a videogame made in c#